Georgia Clark, published author and novel writing mentor

 🎤Agent Pitch Session

-This isn't a guaranteed signing—Allison will only offer representation if your manuscript is truly ready and right for her list.
+This isn't a guaranteed signing—Elizabeth will only offer representation if your manuscript is truly ready and right for her list.
 But you'll learn exactly what agents look for, what's compelling about your concept, and how to query with confidence.

 Most writers query blindly for months, never understanding why they're getting rejections.
 You'll know exactly how to position your work—and you'll have made a professional connection that could matter down the line.